 On this degree course, you'll:

-This course incorporates the knowledge; skills and professionalism you will need to provide dental care to patients and become a vital member of the dental team.
+- Develop the knowledge, skills and professionalism you need to provide dental care to patients and become a trusted member of the dental team

 - general dental practice